PrashantDhavale/AGL/README.md

 # Build and Test

-    Open the .sln in Visual Studion 2017
+    Open the .sln in Visual Studio 2017
     Compile it.
 The tests should execute automatically.
 If not then please use the Test runner.

 # Setting up